 To fasten it to the wreath, I found the center and pinned it to the underside letting the ends hang down.
 Next, I used the wire on the sides of the ribbon to create some dimension.

-In my opinion, the photos don’t do a good job of capturing the texture, color and undulations of this book page wreath.
-I love how it looks hanging alongside our fireplace (gas, of course).
+In my opinion, the photos don’t do a good job of capturing the texture, colour and undulations of this book page wreath.

-To get even more Holiday Wreath inspiration, take a look at these 14 incredible wreaths created by my fellow Canadian bloggers.
-From left to right, they are:
+To get even more Holiday wreath inspiration, take a look at these incredible wreaths created by my fellow Canadian bloggers.
+You’re bound to be inspired!

-Shauna from Satori Design for Living (that’s me!)
+Book Page Wreath by Satori Design for Living

 Spill the beans… What Christmas projects have you had on your “Must Make” list year after year?
 I can’t be the only one who procrastinates!